Does Your Company Bully Customers?

 June 29, 2022: MickySoft just issued a new “Services Agreement” which states “If you do not agree, you can choose to discontinue using the products and services”.
 While it sounds simple enough, the implications are enormous!
 It’s carefully crafting a cloak of violence.

-How many thousands of hours and dollars do we have wrapped up in using their products.
+How many thousands of hours and dollars do we have wrapped up in MickySoft products.
 To “discontinue using” means throwing away years of work (along with all the money we have paid them), simply because we can’t access our own information without using their product.

-Like a wolf in sheep’s clothing, this is a marketing piece with words to make you feel like they are doing you a favor.
+Like a wolf in sheep’s clothing, the notice is a marketing piece with words to make you feel like they are doing you a favor.
 Sneak it in under the radar, and most people won’t even notice.

 This is Forcing Compliance by Bullying.
 And by deception.
-Effectively “You don’t get to play because we just changed the rules.”
+Effectively “You can’t play because we just changed the rules.”
 Classic 2nd grade playground bullying.
+Even if it is subtle, this is how they bully customers.

 If you don’t agree, you must suddenly find a different way to handle years of work and rebuild anything you still need — all at your expense, in a month.
 That is BULLYING !!!